suraj-mohapatra/portfolio/skeleton/apache-james/JAMES.md

 ## Mail Client Setup
 Now that the domain and email addresses are set up, it's time to configure a mail client such as Microsoft Outlook (Office 365), Mozilla Thunderbird.

-or you can write a python program as well
+or, you can write a python program as well

 ```
 import smtplib